-While our journeys to Rome may be different, AWAR members share a common commitment to this beautiful community and the people who live here.
+While our journeys to Rome may be different, AWAR members share a commitment to this beautiful community and the people who live here.

-We are united by a common language, shared interests and friendship.
 Participating in AWAR offers unique opportunities for personal enrichment and connection to the community.

 Letter from Our President